This lesson is being piloted (Beta version)

 This means that our patient serializer almost works, but we need to write a serializer for our observation model as well!

 Since this new serializer is not a type of PatientSerializer, we need to inherit from a new base class which holds the design that is shared between PatientSerializer and ObservationSerializer.
-Since we don’t actually need to save the observation data to a file independently, we won’t worry about implementing the save and load methods for the Observation model.
+Since we do not actually need to save the observation data to a file independently, we will not worry about implementing the save and load methods for the Observation model.

 # file: inflammation/serializers.py